Relintai/pandemonium_engine_docs/usage/export/changing_application_icon_for_windows.md

 an extra tool called **rcedit**.
 You can download it `here ( https://github.com/electron/rcedit/releases )`.

-After downloading, you need to tell Godot the path to the rcedit executable on your computer.
+After downloading, you need to tell Pandemonium the path to the rcedit executable on your computer.
 Go to **Editor → Editor Settings → Export → Windows**.
 Click on the folder icon for the **rcedit** entry.